Why is gift giving important for entrepreneurs? Why give gifts to clients and customers at the holidays?

 The right holiday appreciation gift stay can help you show your gratitude for and stay top of mind with your customers all year round.

-By showing your customers you care, it goes a long way to building positive word of mouth.
-Giving to clients makes them more likely to speak highly of you to their clients, customers, and fellow entrepreneurs.
+When you show your customers you care, you build positive word of mouth.
+By giving to clients you make them more likely to speak highly of you to their clients, customers, and fellow entrepreneurs.

 The hardest part of customer appreciation gift giving is getting started!